kingston-hackSpace/Capacitive-Touch-Sensors/Bare_Conductive_Touch_Board.md

 Repeat the following steps everytime you plug your board to your computer:

+1. Plug your the Touch Board to your computer via the USB cable.

+2. Make sure the on/off switch at the bottom left hand corner of your Touch Board is switched to ON.
+You should see the green light next to the on/off switch come on.

-1. Select the corresponding board at the box at the top left of your Arduino IDE (might be something like "/dev/cu/usbmodem1101") and click OK.
+3. Open the Arduino IDE, ans select the corresponding board at the box at the top left of your Arduino IDE (might be something like "/dev/cu/usbmodem1101") and click OK.

-2. At the same box, it should say Bare Conductive Touch Board **in bold letters**
+4. At the same box, it should say Bare Conductive Touch Board **in bold letters**

-3. Your board is ready to programme!
+5. Your board is ready to programme!

 ---
 ### Instructions 4: CODING EXAMPLE